daun/statamic-mux/docs/upload.md

 :::

+When editing the asset in the control panel, the Mux Mirror field will display the upload status of the asset, e.g. "Video uploaded to Mux".
+If you'd rather hide the field from editors, you can set its `visibility` to `hidden`.

 ## Uploading Existing Videos

 Adding a Mux Mirror field will enable automatic sync for videos uploaded **from that point onwards**.